FIT3140-S1-2017/assignment-2-team87/README.md

-# IoT Project (assignment 1)
+# Intruder Counter Project (assignment 2)

-This project makes use of a simple motion sensor, and LED and a BeagleBone Black in order to build a simple web server that detects motion and blinks the LED.
+This project makes use of a simple motion sensor, LED, Beaglebone Black and Firebase in order to build a real time intruder detection application.

 # Required Libraries for this project